mpox rash

 How is it Transmitted?

-However, we do know that it is transmitted through person-to-person contact, meaning direct touching of the rash.
+However, we do know that it is transmitted through person-to-person contact, meaning direct touching from an infected person.

 Research continues on mpox transmission